5 August 2018 Lombok earthquake: International

 United States Secretary of State Mike Pompeo, who met Joko Widodo in Jakarta the morning before the earthquake, expressed his condolences and stated that "we are closely monitoring the aftermath".
 Australian Foreign Minister Julie Bishop visited Bali and stated that the Australian Consulate-General in Bali had opened a hotline number for Australians.
 She stated that staff from the Australian Department of Foreign Affairs and Trade had been dispatched to assess the number of Australians who were affected by the quake.
 She added that the Australian government had sent logistics to the affected families through the Indonesian Red Cross.
+Malaysian Prime Minister Mahathir Mohamad called Joko Widodo to express his condolences and sympathy for the earthquake.
 In addition to extending condolences, the Singaporean government donated US$100,000 on top of a SGD 50,000 donation by the Singapore Red Cross.
 The latter also planned to deploy volunteers to Lombok.
 In a telegram, Pope Francis offered his "heartfelt solidarity" and encouraged rescue workers and other assistance to the victims.
 Japanese Prime Minister Shinzo Abe and Japanese Foreign Minister Tarō Kōno both sent their condolences to Indonesia and stated that the Japanese Government will be ready if there are any request for assistance from Indonesia.
 Russian president Vladimir Putin also sent a telegram offering his condolences.
 The Saudi government, which cited Khadim ul-Haramain us-Sharifain, King Salman bin Abdulaziz Al Saud and Prince Mohammed bin Salman bin Abdulaziz Al Saud, also sent their condolences to Indonesia.

 In response to the earthquakes on 29 July and 5 August, the Australian, British, Chinese, Malaysian and Singaporean governments issued a travel advisory for their citizens who were intending to visit Lombok.
-The Malaysian Embassy also setup an operations room to assist its nationals who were affected by the earthquake.
+The Malaysian Embassy also set up an operations room to assist its nationals who were affected by the earthquake.
 Taiwanese President Tsai Ing-wen stated that "Taiwan stands ready to help our Indonesian friends at this difficult time" with an offer of assistance to the Indonesian government are being proposed the following day.
 On 8 August, the Taiwanese government decide to donate US$250,000 in aid to the earthquake victims.
 The European Union offered aid worth of €150,000 to Indonesia for the emergency response.
 On 14 August, the European Union announced that a further €500,000 would be provided.
 The Spanish Government provided a total of €100,000 and the Netherlands provided a total of €500,000.